Onesso/Onesso/README.md

 - 👋 Hi, I’m @Onesso
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning front-end development
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on front-end projects
-- 📫 How to reach me Onesso_360 on IG
+- 📫 How to reach me througn my email; odhiambofrank1965@gmail.com

 <!---
 Onesso/Onesso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.